Yoast/wordpress-seo/composites/OnboardingWizard/README.md

         - `explanation`, _string_, (optional) An extra explanation that is shown underneath the choice field.
         - `screenReaderText`, _string_, (optional) Extra context for people using screenreaders.
   - `Input`
-    - __Description__: The `Input` component renders a text input interface, like a regular input field or a textarea.
+    The `Input` component renders a textarea.
     - __Properties__:
       - `label`: The label for the input element to be rendered.
       - `placeholder`: placeholder text.